mk-wang/Robin/README.md

 - Touch-enabled screen for iPad/tablet play
 - Recommended: Chrome, Firefox, or Edge for the best performance
 - For iPad: iOS 13+ recommended for optimal experience

+## Project Structure

+- All JavaScript files are organized in the `/js` folder
+- Files are designed for direct browser execution without using export statements
+- This ensures the game can be run locally by simply opening the HTML file

 ## Credits